Alfa Romeo: Marketing and sponsorship

 In 2002, Alfa Romeo I, the first Alfa Romeo super maxi yacht was launched.
 It finished first in at least 74 races including the 2002 Sydney—Hobart Race.
 Alfa Romeo II, commissioned in 2005, measures 30 m LOA.
 It set a new elapsed-time record for monohulls in the 2009 Transpac race, of 5 days, 14 hours, 36 minutes, 20 seconds.
 It finished first in at least 140 races.
 In mid-2008 Alfa Romeo III was launched for competitive fleet racing under the IRC rule.
 Alfa Romeo III measures 21.4 m LOA and features interior design styled after the Alfa Romeo 8C Competizione.

 The BBC motoring show Top Gear repeatedly argued the significance of owning an Alfa Romeo car as a car enthusiast, stating that "You can't be a true petrolhead if you have never owned/or wanted to own an Alfa Romeo".
 Presenters Jeremy Clarkson, Richard Hammond and James May continuously praised Alfas for their beauty and driving characteristics even though Italian cars had a long-term bad reputation for unreliability.
-They argued that you (the owner) build a personal relationship with the car despite all of its mechanical faults.
+They argued that the owner build a personal relationship with the car despite all of its mechanical faults.
 Both Clarkson and May have previously owned Alfas (a GTV6 for Clarkson and an Alfa 164 for May) and both have stated that they regretted selling their Alfas the most.

 As part of its U.S. relaunch, Alfa Romeo ran three commercials during Super Bowl LI; the brand was the sole marque advertised by FCA during the game, after exclusively focusing on its Jeep brand at Super Bowl 50.

 In February 2013, Alfa Romeo sponsored University of St Andrews FS fashion show which saw luxury fashion designer Luke Archer and milliner George Jenkins win with their Alfa Romeo inspired garments.

-Alfa Romeo announced Zhou Guanyu as China's first ever Formula One racing driver for the 2022 season, hailed by both the team and the sport as a historic breakthrough in a key growth market.
+Alfa Romeo announced Zhou Guanyu as China's first Formula One racing driver for the 2022 season, hailed by both the team and the sport as a historic breakthrough in a key growth market.